U.S. and U.K. Flight Ban on Electronic Devices

 - Consider using security-approved locks for your checked baggage.

 - Be prepared to check any large electronic devices when you begin your journey.
-For example, if you're flying from New Delhi to Qatar to Boston, check your laptop in New Delhi.
+For example, if you're flying from New Delhi to Cairo to London, check your laptop in New Delhi.

 - Be prepared for increased wait times at security checkpoints, and give yourself additional time to pass through security.